galvinma/golang-timer/README.md

-# pomoti.me
+# pomotime

 Pomodoro timer written in golang.
+See pomoti.me.